What do I do if I cannot connect an ECS instance to a Redis instance?

 • The domain name can be pinged, but the telnet operation fails.

-• If you use redis-cli to connect to the VPC endpoint of the ApsaraDB for Redis instance from the ECS instance, the (error) ERR illegal address or (error) ERR client ip is not in whitelist error is reported.
+• If you use redis-cli to connect to the VPC endpoint of the Redis instance from the ECS instance, the (error) ERR illegal address or (error) ERR client ip is not in whitelist error is reported.

 Common causes